kubernetes/website/content/zh-cn/docs/reference/setup-tools/kubeadm/implementation-details.md

 <!--
 #### API server

-The static Pod manifest for the API server is affected by following parameters provided by the users:
+The static Pod manifest for the API server is affected by the following parameters provided by the users:
 -->
 #### API 服务器  {#api-server}